 The purpose of the project is to inform a report on the responsibility of home states for the activities of private extractive companies operating in Latin America that can lead to human rights violations.
 Research will focus on the legal framework in Canada, international standards set within the Inter-American Human Rights System and the identification of illustrative cases.

-This project is developed in partnership with the Due Process of Law Foundation (DPLF) based in Washington, D.C.
+Project Partner: Due Process of Law Foundation (DPLF), Washington, D.C.

 Project activities include:

 Hearings before the Inter-American Commission on Human Rights